jorishr/notes-on-typescript/oop_in_typescript/01_ts_oop.md

 const message1 = new Message('title', '...', '0001');
 ```
 ### Class methods
-Class methods are functions that are defined inside a class and availble on every object created by that class.
+Class methods are functions that are defined inside a class and available on every object created by that class.
 For each function, you can specify what TYPE of value it returns.
 ```ts
 export class Message {
     title: string;